nicolashefti/sandbox/mustache-start/README.md

 Mustache Start
 ==============

-In 2014, France sent to the Eurovision song contest a group singing called "Moustache".
+In 2014, France sent to the Eurovision a group called "Twin Twin" singing "Moustache".
 France ended up last of the contest.
-This repo has no about this story.
+This repo is not about this epic fail.

 [mustache.js](http://github.com/janl/mustache.js) is an implementation of the [mustache](http://mustache.github.com/) template system in JavaScript.